Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 		- Mark it
 - Anything that includes an accepting state will be an accepting state
 - *** Remember you can reach yourself with epsilon transition
-- When you have an empty state just create a dead state
+- When you have an empty state just create a dead state but ignore it when drawing dfa

 ### Minimizing DFA

 ### Study Guide
 ![[Pasted image 20250929190113.png]]